mattermost/docs/source/cloud/cloud-integrations/cloud-bot-accounts.rst

 Additional benefits include:

-  - Bot accounts can be enabled to post to any channel in the system by System Admins, including private teams, Private Channels, or Direct Messages.
+  - Bot accounts can be enabled to post to any channel in the system by System Administrators, including private teams, Private Channels, or Direct Messages.
   - Integrations created by a user and tied to a bot account no longer break if the user leaves the company.
   - Once created, bot accounts behave just like regular user accounts and can be added to teams and channels similar to users.
   - Bot accounts are a safe way to integrate with Mattermost through the RESTful API and Plugin API because there is no need to manage shared logins with these accounts.